ChrstphrHll/npc_gen/students/Wren Urmicca.md

 ---
 ### Description
 - 1st year Half-Orc Monk in Elkenval
-- wavy black hair that's braided with blue ribbon (med), Gray eyes, and Deep Green skin
+- shoulder length curly brunette hair that's wild, Gray eyes, and Deep Green skin
 - Is Venturesome and Suspicious, and has Righteous as their ideal

 ### Organizations